Plasma-Lab/Unreal-2D-Bounding-Box-Plugin/README.md

 By default, the plugin will take 1920x1080 screenshots but you can choose a different resolution by editing the **Camera_SizeX** and **Camera_SizeY** variable in this node.
 *Note: If you edit the size, press Play once and stop, it will have updated the camera size, you can check the view in the **RT_Capture** file.*

+note: if new objects are spawning in the scene, they will not be taken into account.
+To be able to track them, this node should also run at Begin Play inside the spawning objects.

 ## Take captures

 Now to take screen captures with bounding box label file, just use the **Take Screenshot With Bounding Box** blueprint.